A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Summary of results and comparisons

 We start by discussing MSRD codes.
-First of all, smaller values of $ g $ and $ r $ in Table \ref{table comparisons MSRD} may be obtained in each row by puncturing or shortening the corresponding MSRD codes (see Remark \ref{remark different sizes}).
-However, the comparison between $ q^m $ and $ g $ (or $ r $) would then be lost, as $ q $ and $ m $ remain unchanged after puncturing or shortening.
+First of all, smaller values of $ g $ and $ r $ in Table \ref{table comparisons MSRD} may be obtained in each row, while keeping the same values of $ q $, $ m $ and $ h $, by puncturing or shortening the corresponding MSRD codes, see \cite[Cor.
+7]{gsrws}.